This post may contain affiliate links. Please see our Disclosure Policy for details

 Having a plan ahead of time can eliminate the question and the resulting frustration.
 Try to include different types of meal planning into your routine.

 I make a lot of soups or dump meals for dinner and freeze leftovers in single serve containers for grab and go lunches.

-My husband teases me that tonight’s dinner leftovers will be tomorrows Breakfast Burrito or Omelet, and he’s right.
+My husband teases me that tonight’s dinner leftovers will be tomorrows Breakfast Burrito or Omelet.
+He’s teasing, but he’s right.
 Who doesn’t love a Steak Dinner Breakfast Burrito?

-Now that you know which meal or meals you are going to plan out, you need to decide how frequently you want to meal plan.
+Now that you know which meal or meals you’re going to plan out, you need to decide how frequently you want to meal plan.